Proposal Workshop: ASAM OSI for high-fidelity sensor simulation

 There is a lack of standardized interfaces for sensor-specific control loops (e.g., exposure control, shutter synchronization, and beamforming), often forcing users to rely on proprietary solutions.
 Without standardized feedback interfaces, realistic sensor behavior remains unachievable.
 This can be observed at the level of feedback interfaces between sensor subcomponents, “environment-sensor” and “sensor-AD function” interfaces.

-- Defining high-fidelity use cases from OEMs, sensor suppliers, and simulation tool vendors to identify where high-fidelity sensor models are required (e.g., perception risk assessment, AI training, tool qualification).
+- Define high-fidelity use cases from OEMs, sensor suppliers, and simulation tool vendors to identify where high-fidelity sensor models are required (e.g., perception risk assessment, AI training, tool qualification).

-- Investigating sensor control interfaces to enable closed-loop interaction between environment simulation, AD functions, and sensor models.
+- Investigate sensor control interfaces to enable closed-loop interaction between environment simulation, AD functions, and sensor models.

-- Proposing targeted extensions to ASAM OSI supporting additional data types and signal interfaces to satisfy the identified fidelity level requirements.
+- Propose targeted extensions to ASAM OSI supporting additional data types and signal interfaces to satisfy the identified fidelity level requirements.

-- Aligning with existing standards such as FMI, as well as other regulatory or process standardization (e.g., ISO or UNECE).
+- Align with existing standards such as FMI, as well as other regulatory or process standardization (e.g., ISO or UNECE).

-- Developing a concept paper outlining the technical scope and requirements for a follow-up ASAM standardization project.
+- Develop a concept paper outlining the technical scope and requirements for a follow-up ASAM standardization project.